eashanadhikarla/Astroturfing-Review-System/README.md

 ### Licensing:

-Unless otherwise stated, the source code and trained Python model files are copyright and licensed under the Apache 2.0 License(Astroturfing-Review-System/LICENSE).
+Unless otherwise stated, the source code and trained Python model files are copyright and licensed under the MIT License(https://github.com/eashanadhikarla/Astroturfing-Review-System/blob/master/LICENSE).
 Portions from the following third party sources have been modified and are included in this repository.